 At Kensington Montessori of Laguna Niguel, we encourage children to experience choice and decision making, which empower them with intrinsic motivation and self-discipline, and strengthen their ability to think and act for themselves.
 We guide each child to “to do it by myself,” thus satiating the child’s basic need for independence.
 Additionally, by helping children believe that they are capable, competent, and confident, we help create positive attitudes toward learning that last a lifetime.

 “Learning by doing” is the foundation of the Montessori approach.
-So our pre-school class is geared to the size, pace, and interests of boys and girls between the ages of three and six.
+So our pre-school class is geared to the size, pace, and interests of boys and girls between the ages of three and seven years old .
 Sounds and movements abound in the class as children actively explore, manipulate, and investigate in order to see, hear feel and personally know